portableant/personal-blog/_posts/2018-10-30-mozfest-the-pop-up-museum.md

 </div>
 Between us, we hope to work together to create co-ordinated GLAM proposals (including child friendly programming) for the next Mozfest and to investigate how to get a track or larger theme running.
 Perhaps your museum or creative industry would like to join us?
 Let me, or Philo know if you do.

 Next year, I hope to actually attend some other sessions and fully participate.
-As I didn&#8217;t get to see anyone else&#8217;s installations or experience much, I can&#8217;t therefore give a review of the whole event.
+As I didn't get to see anyone else's installations or experience much, I can't therefore give a review of the whole event.

 Be prepared, if you commit to run an event at Mozfest it can be serious fun, but time consuming.